+What might then lead to a decrease?

-An alternative explanation is the level of task difficulty infants are presented with in mispronunciation sensitivity experiments.
+There are no theoretical accounts predicting unchanged mispronunciation sensitivity through development.
+The level of task difficulty infants are presented with might serve as explanation.
 Although all mispronunciation sensitivity studies are generally interested in the the phonological detail with which infants represent familiar words, many studies pose more nuanced questions, such as examining the impact of number of phonological features changed or the position of the mispronunciation.
 Some studies may differ in their experimental design, presenting a distractor image that overlaps with the target image in the onset phoneme or a completely novel, unfamiliar distractor image.
 These experimental manipulations have the potential to create experimental tasks that are more or less difficult for the infant to successfully complete.

 The PRIMIR Framework (Processing Rich Information from Multidimensional Interactive Representations; Curtin, Byers-Heinlein, & Werker, 2011; Curtin & Werker, 2007; Werker & Curtin, 2005) describes how infants acquire and organize the incoming speech signal into phonetic and indexical detail.
-The ability to access and use this detail, however, is governed by the task or developmental demands (discrimination vs. word learning) probed in a particular experiment.
-In a particularly demanding task, such as when the target and distractor image share the same onset phoneme, infants’ ability to access the phonological detail of familiar words may be restricted.
-If older infants are more likely to be tested using a more demaning mispronunciation sensitivity task, this may attenuate developmental effects across studies.
+The ability to access and use this detail, however, is governed by the task or developmental demands probed in a particular experiment.
+In a particularly demanding task, such as when the target and distractor image share the same onset phoneme (e.g. cat and cow), infants’ ability to access the phonological detail of familiar words may be restricted.
+If older infants are more likely to be tested using a more demanding mispronunciation sensitivity task, this may attenuate developmental effects across studies.
+Note, however, that those studies reporting no change all presented the same task across ages (Bailey & Plunkett, 2002; Swingley & Aslin, 2000; Zesiger, Lozeron, Levy, & Frauenfelder, 2012).

-These manipulations may impact task demands, but they are also theoretically interesting, focusing on issues at the intersection of phonological development and lexical processing.
+The manipulations that might increase task demands, such as overlap between target and distractor, are also theoretically interesting, focusing on issues at the intersection of phonological development and lexical processing.
 For specific questions where we can aggregate multiple studies, we take the opportunity to shine a meta-analytic light on what modulates infants’ ability to detect mispronunciations in follow-up exploatory analyses.
-We outline below first which nuanced questions have been frequently asked to provide a more in-depth overview of the current literature.
+We outline first which nuanced questions have been frequently asked to provide a more in-depth overview of the current literature.

 The first set of questions concern how infants’ sensitivity is modulated by different kinds of mispronunciations.
-Some experiments examine infants’ sensitivity to factors that change the identity of a word on a measurable level (i.e. 1-feature, 2-features, 3-features, etc.), finding graded sensitivity to both consonant (Bernier & White, 2017; Tamasi, 2016; White & Morgan, 2008) and vowel (Mani & Plunkett, 2011) feature changes.
-This also has consequences for task demands, as the greater the number of features changed, or mispronunciation size, the easier it may be to detect a mispronunciation, whereas more similar mispronunciations may be more difficult to detect.
+Some experiments examine infants’ sensitivity to factors that change the identity of a word on a measurable level, or mispronunciation size (i.e. 1-feature, 2-features, 3-features, etc.), finding graded sensitivity to both consonant (Bernier & White, 2017; Tamasi, 2016; White & Morgan, 2008) and vowel (Mani & Plunkett, 2011) feature changes.